 \section{Theoretical integral framework}

-The integral rapresentation of the constitutive equation can be understood as a simple mathematical transformation over the more common differential approach; however, its mathematical formulation is not-trivial.
-We report here our implementation, which strictly mimic the construction of \cite{bird1987dynamics}.
+The integral representation of the constitutive equation can be understood as a simple mathematical transformation over the more common differential approach; however, its mathematical formulation is not-trivial.
+We report here our implementation, which strictly mimics the construction of \cite{bird1987dynamics}.

 The main variable of this analysis is the displacement function $\vb{r} = \vb{r}(\vb r', t', t)$, which tracks the current position $\boldsymbol{r}$ of a particle, at time $t$, as a function of its past position $\vb r'$ at time $t'$.
 In this representation, the pair $\vb r', t'$ identifies the particle we are tracking.
 The Cartesian components of $\boldsymbol{r}$ are identified by $x_\mu$, with the Greek index ranging between the number of dimensions.
 The velocity field can be directly derived by the displacements: $\vb v'(\vb r',t')= \pdv{\vb r'(\vb r,t,t')}{t'}$ and $\vb v(\vb r,t)= \pdv{\vb r(\vb r',t',t)}{t}$.